wblewis7/NOBO.SDM/README.md

 ### ebd_grid_ID_pred
 Vector giving the grid cell ID for each grid cell with eBird checklists to be used for assessing eBird out-of-sample predictive performance, i.e., which grid in 1:nTot corresponds to grids in 1:Npred_ebd.
 ### Nmax
 Maximum possible abundance at grid cells.
+This value was set to 8250, which is based on the maximum density (6.6 birds/ha) from Brennan et al. 2020.
+Northern Bobwhite (Colinus virginianus).
+Birds of the World.